JetBrains/teamcity-documentation/topics/known-issues.md

 When a TeamCity build agent is installed as a Windows service, there may appear various "Permission denied" or "Access denied" errors during the build process, see details below.

-### Security-related issues
-{product="tc"}

-The user account used by the service is required to have sufficient permissions to perform the build and [manage the service](setting-up-and-running-additional-build-agents.md).
-If you run the TeamCity agent service under the SYSTEM account, do the following:
-1. [Change](setting-up-and-running-additional-build-agents.md#Changing+Communication+Protocol) SYSTEM for a usual user account with necessary permissions granted.
-2. Restart the service.

 ### Windows service limitations

 As a Windows service, the TeamCity agent and the build processes are not able to access network shares and mapped drives.